mikafeng/18-SocialMedia-API/README.md

-# 18-SocialMedia-API
+# SocialMedia-API
-AS A social media startup I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+A backend API using NoSQL for a social media startup.

-# Usage
+## Usage
 Users can share their thoughts, react to friends' thoughts and create a friend list.

+## Installation

+git clone the repository code to your local environment.
+`npm i` to install dependencies
+`npm run seed` to seed data (data can easily be changed in utils folder) `npm start` to start application.

+Test routes using an API platform such as Postman or Insomnia.
+Use backend for your future applications.

-# Dependencies
+## Dependencies
 - Express.js for routing
 - MongoDB database
 - Mongoose ODM
 - JavaScript date library (JS Date object fine too)

+# License
+MIT